 The annual TA/RA Conference on Teaching, Learning and Research is designed to help graduate students prepare for their roles and responsibilities as Teaching Assistants (TAs) and Research Assistants (RAs) at the UW.
 Over the course of their graduate career, graduate students may serve in both roles at different times.

 The Conference is held every September and is offered at no cost to UW graduate students.
-It is planned and implemented by the Center for Teaching and Learning in partnership with UW Libraries, Undergraduate Academic Affairs, and Learning and Scholarly Technologies.
+It is planned and implemented by the Center for Teaching and Learning in partnership with UW Libraries, Undergraduate Academic Affairs, and UW-IT Academic Services.
 The Conference is funded by the Graduate School.

-The large plenary sessions offer graduate students the opportunity to learn more about their professional roles as TAs and RAs, UW resources and policies, and to hear from experienced TAs and RAs.
+The large plenary session offers graduate students the opportunity to learn more about their professional roles as TAs and RAs, UW resources and policies, and to hear from experienced TAs and RAs.

 The smaller workshop sessions are led by experienced graduate students, faculty, and staff from departments throughout the university.
-Workshops are designed to provide a forum for discussing effective teaching and/or working in a research setting to allow participants to raise questions and concerns, and to interact with workshop facilitators and fellow graduate students.
-Workshop topics include: “Teaching Math, Science, and Engineering Quiz Sections: First Day and Beyond,” “Dealing with Challenging Classroom Situations,” “Giving Your Course an Online Presence with Catalyst Web Tools,” and “Balancing Graduate School Demands.”
+Workshops are designed to provide a forum for discussing effective teaching and/or working in a research setting.
+They also allow participants to raise questions and concerns they might have and to interact with workshop facilitators and fellow graduate students.
+Workshop topics include:

 Many participants are graduate students who are new to their roles as TAs or RAs.
-Others are experienced graduate students who are taking on different classroom or lab responsibilities.
+Others are experienced graduate students who are taking on new teaching and research roles.
 Graduate students are welcome to attend the conference as many times as they wish over the course of their graduate careers.